Easterly Government Properties (NYSE:DEA) Issues FY 2022 Earnings Guidance

 Wall Street Analysts Forecast Growth

-Several analysts recently weighed in on the company.
-Jefferies Financial Group reduced their price objective on Easterly Government Properties from $21.00 to $20.00 and set a hold rating on the stock in a research note on Thursday, June 30th.
-Truist Financial dropped their target price on Easterly Government Properties from $22.00 to $21.00 and set a hold rating for the company in a research report on Thursday, June 30th.
-Finally, Royal Bank of Canada dropped their target price on Easterly Government Properties from $24.00 to $21.00 in a research report on Monday, July 11th.
-Five research analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of Hold and a consensus target price of $21.50.
+A number of brokerages have recently issued reports on DEA.
+Royal Bank of Canada dropped their price target on shares of Easterly Government Properties from $24.00 to $21.00 in a research report on Monday, July 11th.
+Compass Point dropped their price target on shares of Easterly Government Properties to $25.00 in a research report on Tuesday.
+Jefferies Financial Group dropped their price target on shares of Easterly Government Properties from $21.00 to $20.00 and set a hold rating on the stock in a research report on Thursday, June 30th.
+Truist Financial dropped their price target on shares of Easterly Government Properties from $22.00 to $21.00 and set a hold rating on the stock in a research report on Thursday, June 30th.
+Finally, StockNews.com downgraded shares of Easterly Government Properties from a hold rating to a sell rating in a research report on Friday, August 5th.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of Hold and a consensus price target of $22.20.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Raymond James Financial Services Advisors Inc. raised its position in Easterly Government Properties by 7.9% during the first quarter.
-Raymond James Financial Services Advisors Inc. now owns 63,313 shares of the real estate investment trust’s stock valued at $1,338,000 after purchasing an additional 4,611 shares during the period.
-US Bancorp DE grew its stake in Easterly Government Properties by 11.7% in the first quarter.
-US Bancorp DE now owns 16,447 shares of the real estate investment trust’s stock worth $347,000 after purchasing an additional 1,721 shares in the last quarter.
-Cetera Advisor Networks LLC grew its stake in Easterly Government Properties by 23.6% in the first quarter.
-Cetera Advisor Networks LLC now owns 19,267 shares of the real estate investment trust’s stock worth $407,000 after purchasing an additional 3,681 shares in the last quarter.
-AlphaCrest Capital Management LLC bought a new position in Easterly Government Properties in the first quarter worth approximately $368,000.
-Finally, Natixis Advisors L.P. grew its stake in Easterly Government Properties by 6.8% in the first quarter.
-Natixis Advisors L.P. now owns 64,622 shares of the real estate investment trust’s stock worth $1,366,000 after purchasing an additional 4,101 shares in the last quarter.
-84.55% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Raymond James Financial Services Advisors Inc. increased its stake in Easterly Government Properties by 7.9% during the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 63,313 shares of the real estate investment trust’s stock valued at $1,338,000 after purchasing an additional 4,611 shares in the last quarter.
+Guggenheim Capital LLC increased its stake in Easterly Government Properties by 104.9% during the 1st quarter.
+Guggenheim Capital LLC now owns 52,665 shares of the real estate investment trust’s stock valued at $1,114,000 after purchasing an additional 26,956 shares in the last quarter.
+MetLife Investment Management LLC increased its stake in Easterly Government Properties by 58.5% during the 1st quarter.
+MetLife Investment Management LLC now owns 44,707 shares of the real estate investment trust’s stock valued at $945,000 after purchasing an additional 16,498 shares in the last quarter.
+First Republic Investment Management Inc. increased its stake in Easterly Government Properties by 1.8% during the 1st quarter.
+First Republic Investment Management Inc. now owns 39,122 shares of the real estate investment trust’s stock valued at $827,000 after purchasing an additional 707 shares in the last quarter.
+Finally, Mariner LLC increased its stake in Easterly Government Properties by 21.9% during the 1st quarter.
+Mariner LLC now owns 24,461 shares of the real estate investment trust’s stock valued at $517,000 after purchasing an additional 4,394 shares in the last quarter.
+Institutional investors own 84.55% of the company’s stock.

 Easterly Government Properties, Inc (NYSE:DEA) is based in Washington, DC, and focuses primarily on the acquisition, development and management of Class A commercial properties that are leased to the U.S. Government.
 Easterly's experienced management team brings specialized insight into the strategy and needs of mission-critical U.S.